Aesthetic surgery of the face

 2 components must be considered and addressed:

 This involves the structure and the facial architecture.
-With time, the facial structure changes: the face loses its fat, which allows the underlying skeleton to appear, giving it a wearily look.
+With time, the facial structure changes: the face loses its fat, which allows the underlying skeleton to appear, giving it a weary look.

 In addition, between gravity and melting fat, the tissues tend to move down, changing the overall facial architecture.